Axual/terraform-provider-axual/docs/guides/manage-application-access-to-streams.md

 ---
-page_title: "Managing application access to streams"
+page_title: "Managing application access to topics"
 ---

 Managing access through Terraform is not straightforward.
 Important concepts to note first:
-- application_access_grant: resource to make request for application to access(consume/produce) a stream in an environment
+- application_access_grant: resource to make request for application to access(consume/produce) a topic in an environment
 - application_access_grant_approval: resource to approve and revoke application_access_grant
 - application_access_grant_rejection: resource to reject application_access_grant